 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions.
 Such estimates and assumptions affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 The Company evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors, including the current economic environment, which the Company believes to be reasonable under the circumstances.
-The Company adjusts such estimates and assumptions.
+The Company adjusts such estimates and assumptions when facts and circumstances dictate.
+Illiquid credit markets, volatile equity, and foreign currency have combined to increase the uncertainty inherent in such estimates and assumptions.
 As future events and their effects cannot be determined with precision, actual results could differ from these estimates.
 Changes in estimates resulting from continuing changes in the economic environment will be reflected in the financial statements in future periods.